walkie/DotFiles/README.md

 ## Installation

-The contents of this repository are recursively hard-linked to the home directory to share changes between the two and avoid the occasional problem caused by symlinks.
+(Most of) the contents of this repository are recursively hard-linked to the home directory to share changes between the two and avoid the occasional problem caused by sym-links.

 The script `install.rb` automates this linking and also sets up the vim plugin manager.
 It doesn't automate the setup of emacs.